onflow/flow-go/language.md

 Interfaces can be implemented by [classes](#structures-and-classes), [structures](#structures-and-classes), [contracts](#contracts), and [authorizations](#authorizations).
 These types may implement multiple interfaces.

-Interfaces consist of the functions and fields, as well as their access, that an implementation must provide.
+Interfaces consist of the function and field requirements that a type implementing the interface must provide implementations for.
+Implementations of interface requirements must always be at least public.
+Variable field requirements may be annotated to require them to be publicly settable.

 Function requirements consist of the name of the function, parameter types, an optional return type, and optional preconditions and postconditions.

 Field requirements consist of the name and the type of the field.
 Field requirements may optionally declare a getter requirement and a setter requirement, each with preconditions and postconditions.

 ### Interface Declaration

 Interfaces are declared using the `interface` keyword, followed by the name of the interface, and the requirements enclosed in opening and closing braces.

-Fields can be annotated to be variable or constant, and how they can be accessed, but do not have to be annotated.
+Field requirements can be annotated to require the implementation to be a variable field, by using the `var` keyword; require the implementation to be a constant field, by using the `const` keyword; or the field requirement may specify nothing, in which case the implementation may either be a variable field, a constant field, or a synthetic field.

+Field requirements and function requirements must specify the required level of access.
+The access must be at least be public, so the `pub` keyword must be provided.
+Variable field requirements can be specified to also be publicly settable by using the `pub(set)` keyword.

 The special type `Self` can be used to refer to the type implementing the interface.
 This can be seen in the following example, where the first parameter of the `transfer` function has the `Self` type.